AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-10-my-9-favorite-video-games-of-all-time.md

 {% include posts/picture.html img="prince" alt="Opening lines from the Prince's narrative before the first mission." %}

-Speaking of medieval games, I was absolutely obsessed with those themes as a little kid.
-My favorite movie growing up?
-Troy.
-I also played games like Stick War and Achilles on my mom's computer whenever I had the chance.

-This one's a rather underrated Nintendo DS game that I received as a birthday present after convincing my mother that I was mature enough to play E10+ games.
-I was overjoyed when she agreed to get it for me.
+Speaking of medieval games, I was absolutely obsessed with them as a little kid.
+I received this one as a birthday present after convincing my mom that I was mature enough to play E10+ games.

 Battles of the Prince of Persia is a top-down, turn-based strategy game developed by Ubisoft.
 You control various armies—Persian, Indian, and Daevan—as the Prince's story unfolds through 24 chapters.
 Each of these chapters is like a mission, with certain pre-determined objectives that you need to complete in order to defeat the enemy NPC army.